 Once users click through your category pages and land on a specific ecommerce product page, optimizations still need to be in place to offer them a positive online experience.
 Let’s take a look at how to optimize product pages.

-Product title tags need to be catchy and convene what the product actually is, all the while showcasing SEO friendliness.
+Product title tags need to be catchy and convey what the product is, all the while showcasing SEO friendliness.
 But, don’t let things get so out of hand that the title is a blurb of SEO keywords with no real value in it.

 This is actually why it may be beneficial to hire a Product Team Member if you work for a large site.
 Their role is to make sure products and titles are optimized for SEO.
 This includes conducting keyword research and topical research to uncover the most opportune product names.